-We are back with another developer update, a series of posts where we discuss upcoming features, changes, and where we stand on some of the most pressing issues in the game.
+The Dead by Daylight team is back with another Developer Update, a series of posts where we discuss upcoming features, changes, and where we stand on some of the most pressing issues in the game.
 As always, we’ll revisit some of the topics mentioned in previous posts before jumping into new ones.

 In our AMA earlier this month, there were a lot of questions regarding dedicated servers and when they are releasing.
 Rest assured, we are still on track for the originally planned Summer 2019 release date.
 We will be holding another test during the next PTB.